mlochbaum/BQN/doc/assert.md

         0.5 ⌽⎊⊣ ↕6    # A two-argument example

 Catch doesn't know anything about what an error *is*, just whether there was one or not.
-In fact, the idea of error message doesn't feature at all in core BQN: it's purely part of the language environment.
+In fact, the idea of an error message doesn't feature at all in core BQN: it's purely part of the language environment.
 So you need a system value to access information about the error.
 Right now the only one is `•CurrentError`, which is a function that returns a message for the error currently caught (if any).

         ⌽⎊•CurrentError 2